NixOS/nixpkgs/doc/contributing/coding-conventions.chapter.md

   if it's a short call.

-- In attribute sets or lists that span multiple lines, the attribute names or list elements should be indented and aligned:
+- In attribute sets or lists that span multiple lines, the attribute names or list elements must be indented and aligned:

   ```nix
   # A long list.